alb-i986/selenium-tinafw/README.md

 ## Design goals

-- small, clean, Object-based API ([as Simon Stewart said about WebDriver](http://google-opensource.blogspot.ie/2009/05/introducing-webdriver.html))
+- small, clean, Object-based API ([here, quoting Simon Stewart](http://google-opensource.blogspot.ie/2009/05/introducing-webdriver.html))
 - not a wrapper
 - high cohesion.
-  E.g.: WebTest directly depends on User only;
-  User directly depends on Browser.

 - flexibility
 - poetry (to be, as well as to allow for)